State's deaths rise by 19, lowest in month; cases' increase 2,432

 Florida's Health Department reported encouraging coronavirus data Sunday.
-Cases rose by 2,482, the least for a non-Monday since 2,251 Oct.
+Cases rose by 2,482, a U.S.-high and only state more than 2,000 but the least for a non-Monday since 2,251 Oct.
 6 and one day after a U.S.-high 3,319, and deaths increased by 19, the least since 7 on April 11 after 56 Saturday.
 Also, the state's daily first-time positivity rate remained below the target 5 percent for the seventh day in a row, at 4.36, and Palm Beach County was below the rate for 11 consecutive days at 4.07.

 Of the increased deaths reported Sunday, 5 more were people 85 and older and long-term facilities increased by 6.

-The only inceased deaths reported two in No. 1.
+The only increased deaths reported two in No. 1.
 Miami-Dade.
 Palm Beach County remains 195 behind second-place Broward.
 Okeechobee unchanged for 13 days in a row.

-Through Saturday, Florida led the nation for 22 of 24 days with the exception on two past Tuesdays.
-Michigan had the most deaths' increase Saturday with 107.
-Increased U.S. deaths Saturday: 476 though 17 states didn't report data.
-Increased cases: 28,813.
+Florida has led the nation for 23 of 25 days with the exception on two past Tuesdays.
+Pennsylvania had the most deaths' increase Sunday with 67.
+Increased U.S. deaths: 262 though 18 states didn't report data.
+Increased cases: 16,964, the least since early in the pandemic on March 17 with 15,952.

 Florida has gone 50 days in a row without 100 or more increased deaths.